hanifas-cs50/ReactCarousel_1/README.md

 # Carousel on React using Embla Carousel
-Easy to learn and very flexible
+Easy to learn and easily customizable carousels